-Professionally, I am an Assistant Professor for Higher Education and Student Affairs in the Department of Leadership Studies at the University of San Francisco.
-I formerly served as one of the Co-Directors of the Cultural Centers, which include the Intercultural Center and Gender and Sexuality Center, at the University of San Francisco for two and a half years prior to becoming a faculty member.
-I have over a decade of experience in Jesuit education and have worked professionally in Residence Life and Cultural Centers.
+Professionally, I the Executive Director of Equity, Acces, and Belonging at Cal Poly Pomona.
+Previously I was an Assistant Professor for Higher Education and Student Affairs in the Department of Leadership Studies at the University of San Francisco.
+I also formerly served as one of the Co-Directors of the Cultural Centers, which include the Intercultural Center and Gender and Sexuality Center, at the University of San Francisco.
+I have over a decade of experience in higher education and have worked professionally in Residence Life and Cultural Centers.

 Academically, I earned my Ed.D. in International and Multicultural Education with an emphasis in Human Rights Education at the University of San Francisco.
 My dissertation focused on how the racial and gender identity formation of men of color student leaders are impacted when they have white women supervisors and advisors in higher education.
 My research interests include the experiences of men of color in higher education and college men’s engagement in sexual violence prevention from a Critical Race and Intersectional Feminist Theoretical perspective.